orionrobots/orionrobots.github.io/wiki/soldering.md

 <h3  id="Clamp">Clamp</h3>
 <p>Some sort of clamp for the job being soldered is also essential.
 A steady hand is of little use when the piece being worked on is not steady itself.
 Holding a component in with your fingers is strongly advised against, as it will likely result in burnt fingers.
 </p>
-<p>There are a few clamps, like a <a class="wiki" href="/wiki/pcb.html" title="Printed Circuit Board">PCB</a> vice which hold the whole board in place, but also you can buy so called "Helping Hands" clamps which can hold a component in place on a board freeing your hands for soldering.
+<p>There are a few clamps, like a <a href="/wiki/pcb.html" title="Printed Circuit Board">PCB</a> vice which hold the whole board in place, but also you can buy so called "Helping Hands" clamps which can hold a component in place on a board freeing your hands for soldering.
 Soldering normally requires two hands - one to hold the iron, and one to feed the solder in.
 </p>
 <h3  id="Window_or_Extractor_Fan">Window or Extractor Fan</h3>
 <p>Soldering produces fumes, which should be regarded as quite unpleasant and unhealthy.
 An open window is definitely a good plan, but an extractor of some sort is often advisable.
 </p>
-<p>Danny Staple has <a class="wiki" href="/blogs/1/37" rel="">built a simple extractor</a> using some common PC parts, but is yet to write it up properly.
+<p>Danny Staple has <a href="/blogs/1/37" rel="">built a simple extractor</a> using some common PC parts, but is yet to write it up properly.
 It need not be an expensive industrial fan, but something to pull away the fumes.
 </p>
 <h3  id="Stand">Stand</h3>
 <p>A soldering stand is absolutely essential.
 A powered up, heated soldering iron is easily a source of burns (both to furnishings and you) and fires.
 Never leave a soldering iron left element down on a surface.